-Interviews will be analysed using deductive thematic analysis based on the theoretical frameworks (Figures 2, 3) and prominent factors driving variation discovered in Phases 1 and 2

-[27].
-Analysis will occur concurrently with data collection in order to determine the point of data saturation and so that insights from earlier data inform subsequent data collection and analysis [28].
-Themes driving inotrope use, reasoning and decision-making, and barriers and facilitators to practice change will be developed from the data.
+Interviews will be analysed using deductive thematic analvsis based on the theoretical frameworks (figures 2 and 3) and prominent factors driving variation discovered in phases I and II.27 Analysis will occur concurrently with data collection in order to determine the point of data saturation and so that insights from earlier data inform subsequent data collection and analysis.
+28 Themes driving inotrope use, reasoning and decision-making and barriers and facilitators to practice change will be developed from the data.
 An initial set of codes will be developed prior to analysis, per the deductive approach.
 A coding manual will be developed beginning with at least two researchers coding a subset of initial interviews.
-Discrepancies between coders will be collaboratively resolved through discussion; audits and reviews for consistency will continue as remaining interviews are coded [25,29].
-NVivo software (Lumivero; Denver, CO) will be used.
+Discrep- ត ancies between coders will be collaboratively resolved through discussion; audits and reviews for consistency will continue as remaining interviews are coded.25 29 NVivo software (Lumivero; Denver, Colorado, USA) will be used.
 The initial codebook is expected to evolve over time as new codes and themes are created and merged during the iterative qualitative analysis process.
 Codebook evolution will be tracked in a detailed audit trail.
-Study team members with both qualitative and clinical expertise will regularly meet to examine patterns among codes and to develop themes from the codes, leveraging strengths towards enhancing mixed methods integration and engagement with data [26].
+Study team members with both qualitative and clinical expertise will regularly meet to examine patterns among codes and to develop themes from the codes, leveraging strengths towards enhancing mixed methods integration and engagement with data.